Shale, a mineral mulch, is very ornamental. It lasts a lifetime.

 Pile small mounds of shale gravel every foot or foot-and-a-half (30 to 45 cm).
 Rake the mounds flat afterwards.

 Use a sturdy rake that won’t break with this heavy material.
+Also use a strong bucket with a thick handle.

 - Don’t overload the container.